Eczema Diet Plan

 What is Eczema?

-Eczema (or atopic dermatitis) is a common inflammatory skin condition where the skin is dry, itchy and has lesions.
-Typically you will see raised immunoglobulin (Ig) E on blood tests and may test positive with allergy tests.
-There is a close associations with asthma or allergic rhinitis (Pizzorno & Murray 2013).
+Eczema (or atopic dermatitis) is a common inflammatory skin condition characterised by dry, itchy skin with lesions.
+Typically, you will see elevated immunoglobulin (Ig) E levels on blood tests and may test positive with allergy tests.
+There is a close association with asthma or allergic rhinitis (Pizzorno & Murray 2013).

 What is the Root Cause of Eczema?

-Most commonly food allergies, leaky gut, gut infections, altered essential fatty acid and prostaglandin metabolism.
+Most commonly, food allergies, leaky gut, gut infections, altered essential fatty acid and prostaglandin metabolism.
 Also dust mites, moulds and cosmetics are considered environmental triggers.
-Talking to our nutritionist can help you identify the cause like your gut health which gives you the best chance to reduce your symptoms.
-It will also give you a structure in how best improve your symptoms long term.
-Initially, an elimination diet could be beneficial and also taking some additional supplements (like fish oils, zinc or probiotics) at different stages of your plan.
-Every individual is different so gaining a personalised plan will maximise your results.
+Talking to our nutritionist can help you identify the cause, such as your gut health or Can a Nutritionist Help with IBS?, which could give you the best chance to reduce your symptoms.
+It will also provide you with a structure for long-term improvement of your symptoms.
+Initially, an elimination diet could be beneficial, and taking some additional supplements, such as fish oils, zinc, or probiotics, at different stages of your plan may also be helpful.
+Every individual is different, so gaining a personalised plan will maximise your results.

 Skin Health Nutritionist

 Eczema is a challenging condition that can affect all aspects of your life.
-While it can be persistent, it is possible to improve symptoms.
-In our experience having a diet plan can help to reduce your symptoms.
+While it can be persistent, symptoms can be improved.
+In our experience, having a diet plan can help reduce your symptoms.

-We have created an Eczema diet plan to aid you to reduce your symptoms via the use of Nutritional Therapy.
-This is a useful starting point to initially to help clean your system for the first 4-6 weeks.
-However it’s generic, it is not specific for you and hasn’t taken into account if you have any other conditions.
-So it’s less likely to the cause of your problem if you have underlying issues like gut dysbiosis etc.
+We have created an Eczema diet plan to help you reduce your symptoms via the use of Nutritional Therapy.
+This is a useful starting point to help clean your system initially for the first 4-6 weeks.
+However, it’s generic; it’s not specific to you and hasn’t taken into account any other conditions you may have.
+So, it’s less likely to be the cause of your problem if you have underlying issues like gut dysbiosis, etc.

-By arranging an appointment with our nutritional therapist would take your history into account, maybe organise some functional testing to understand what is causing your symptoms.
-You will be provided with a specific structured nutritional plan with recipe ideas and advice on the best supplements to take.
-This will give you the best chance to not only reduce your symptoms but gaining a sustainable strategy to avoid further flare ups by addressing the cause.
-It is important to see plans as stages and are reviewed every 4-6 weeks.
+Arranging an appointment with our nutritional therapist would take your history into account and may involve organising some functional testing to understand what is causing your symptoms.
+You will be provided with a specific, structured nutritional plan that includes recipe ideas and advice on the best supplements to take.
+This will give you the best chance not only to reduce your symptoms but also to gain a sustainable strategy to avoid further flare-ups by addressing the cause.
+It is essential to view plans as stages and have them reviewed every 4-6 weeks.
 You would be supported throughout if you had any questions.
 Clearing up your eczema through your diet takes time and dedication.
-Typically you are likely to notice an initial positive difference after 4-6 weeks but it may take months for your skin to become a lot clearer.
+Typically, you will likely notice an initial positive difference after 4-6 weeks, but it may take several months for your skin to become significantly clearer.

 Download our 3-day Eczema meal plan now, created by our Nutritional Therapist, Eleonora Sansoni